When it comes to credit scores, there’s a lot of conflicting information out there. Check out these little-known facts to keep you informed.

 5. Negative info can remain on your report for several years

 When it comes to negative information on your credit score, prevention is key.
 Unfortunately, paying off collections doesn’t immediately wipe it from your report.
 Late payments can stay on your report for seven years.
 Thankfully, all negative credit events eventually will fall off your report.

-If you have problems in your credit history, it’s best to focus on the things you can control to positively impact your score.
+If you have problems with your credit history, it’s best to focus on the things you can control to positively impact your score.
 Working with a reputable credit repair specialist can help you overcome these issues and create a game plan for improving (and maintaining) your credit.